 Time Warner’s year-to-date stock performance

-In mid-February, Time Warner’s shareholders approved AT&T’s proposed acquisition.
-Time Warner is seeing robust demand for its content, not only in the United States but also in international markets.
-As a result, it expects a rise in its advertising and subscription revenue.
-At the end of 2016, Time Warner had free cash flows of $4.7 billion.
+In the middle of February, Time Warner’s shareholders also approved AT&T’s (T) proposed acquisition.
+Time Warner is seeing strong demand for its content, not only in the United States but also in international markets.
+As a result, it expects a rise in advertising and subscription revenues.
+At the end of 2016, Time Warner had a free cash flow of $4.7 billion.

 In this series…

 In this series, we’ll look at Time Warner’s outlook for its affiliate fees and advertising revenue.
 We’ll also look at the strategic importance of its digital platforms such as HBO Now and the outlook for its business segments such as Turner, Warner Bros., and HBO.

 Time Warner makes up 0.37% of the SPDR S&P 500 ETF (SPY).
 SPY has 3.9% exposure to the computers sector.